ntnhut/LeetSolve/docs/source/Sorting/04_SORT_88_Merge_Sorted_Array_int.md

 [1,]
 ```

-### Code explanation

-1. The code begins by initializing an empty vector called `result`, which will be used to store the merged values.

-2. Next, it sets up two pointers, `i` and `j`, initially both at position `0`, to track our progress within the `nums1` and `nums2` arrays, respectively.

-3. Inside the loop, it handles three possible scenarios:
-   - If `j` reaches `n`, indicating that it has exhausted all elements in `nums2`, it adds the current element from `nums1` (located at index `i`) to the `result` vector, and then increments `i`.

-   - If `i` reaches `m`, indicating that it has exhausted all elements in `nums1`, it adds the current element from `nums2` (located at index `j`) to the `result` vector, and then increments `j`.

-   - If neither of the above conditions is met, it compares the current elements at `nums1[i]` and `nums2[j]`.
-It selects the smaller element, adds it to the `result` vector, and increments the corresponding pointer (`i` or `j`) accordingly.

-4. Once the while loop completes, it has successfully merged all elements from both arrays into the `result` vector.

-5. Finally, it replaces the contents of `nums1` with the contents of the `result` vector using the `swap` method, effectively updating `nums1` with the merged and sorted values.

-### Complexity
 This solution merges two sorted arrays `nums1` and `nums2` into `nums1` while maintaining sorted order.
 It iterates through both arrays, comparing elements and adding them to a temporary `result` vector.
 After the merging is complete, it replaces the contents of `nums1` with the merged result.

+### Complexity

 * Runtime: `O(m+n)`, where `m = nums1.length` and `n = nums2.length`.
 * Extra space: `O(m+n)`.